ASHdevelopment/standards/ember.md

 - 1.3 **Default Unassigned Property**

-  + When declaring an unassigned property we should default it to `null` instead of `undefined`
+  + When declaring an unassigned property we should default it to `null` instead of `undefined`.

   + Why?
 Because defining a property as `undefined` has the meaning of we didn't define it.
-By setting it to `null` you are explicitly telling the app that the property has been declared
+By setting it to `null` you are explicitly telling the app that the property has been declared.

 ```Javascript
 // bad